A Nightmare on Elm Street: Glen

 Johnny Depp was another unknown when he was cast, initially accompanying his friend (Jackie Earle Haley who went on to play Freddy in the 2010 remake) to an audition.
-According to Depp, the role of Glen was originally written as a "big, blond, beach-jock, football-player guy", far from his own appearance, but Wes Craven's daughters picked Depp's headshot from the set he showed them.
+According to Depp, the role of Glen was originally written as a "big, blond, beach-jock, football-player guy", far from his own appearance.
+Depp was initially rejected after bombing his audition and they went on to discuss with other actors for the part, but Wes Craven's daughters picked Depp's headshot from the set he showed them.
 Depp got his own nod in a cameo role in Freddy's Dead: The Final Nightmare as a man on TV and later in the Freddy vs. Jason intro, in clips from earlier films.
 Charlie Sheen was considered for the role but allegedly wanted too much money.
 Anette Benson states that they did in fact offer the part to Sheen but he passed on it due to his agent demanding twice the weekly wage of $1,142 for Sheen, which New Line Cinema did not consider themselves to have the budget for.
 Sheen himself objects to the sentiment that he turned down the role for the reason of money, saying:

 I didn't price myself out of it because I didn't get greedy until years later.
 That came much later.
 I just didn't get it, and I've never been more wrong about interpreting a script ...
 I just didn't get it completely, but I still took a meeting with Wes.
 And when I met him, I said, "Look, with all due respect, and as a fan of your talents, I just don't see this guy wearing a funny hat with a rotted face and a striped sweater and a bunch of clacky fingers.
 I just don't see this catching on."

 Mark Patton, who would later be cast as Jesse Walsh in the sequel, auditioned for the role of Glen Lantz and claimed that the auditioners had been winnowed down to him and Johnny Depp before Depp got the role.
-Other actors like John Cusack, Brad Pitt, Kiefer Sutherland, Nicolas Cage, and C. Thomas Howell have been mentioned over the years, but Anette Benson has failed to definitely recall those actors as having been among the auditioners.
+Other actors like John Cusack, Jon Cryer, Brad Pitt, Kiefer Sutherland, Nicolas Cage, and C. Thomas Howell have been mentioned over the years, but Anette Benson has failed to definitely recall those actors as having been among the auditioners.
 Though Cage had probably not auditioned for A Nightmare on Elm Street, he was in fact involved in introducing Johnny Depp to acting, through Cage's own agent who introduced Benson to him, resulting in an audition for the film.